piccolo-orm/piccolo_admin/docs/source/table_config/index.rst

 them).

 By passing in a ``TableConfig`` you have extra control over how the UI behaves for that table.
+This is particularly useful when you have a ``Table`` with lots of columns.

+In the future, ``TableConfig`` will be extended to allow finer grained control over the UI.

 visible_columns
 ---------------

-For example, we can set which columns are visible in the list
+We can set which columns are visible in the list view:
-view:

 .. code-block:: python